Benign Breast Tumours

 All suspicious breast lesions should undergo the triple assessment, warranting examination, imaging, and histology.

-With benign breast lumps that have been confirmed, in most cases / subtypes reassurance and routine check up appointments are sufficient.
-However, if a breast lump cannot be confirmed to be benign or has malignant potential with atypical cells, they may be excised after a triple assessment.
+Most confirmed cases of benign breast lumps can be reassured and discharged.
+However, if a breast lump cannot be confirmed to be benign or has malignant potential with atypical cells, they may be excised after a triple assessment and MDT discussion

 Key Points